zCoreGroup/zcoregroup.github.io/_posts/2023-09-15-reflections-on-the-congressional-hackathon.md

 title: "Reflections on the Congressional Hackathon: A Leap Forward for Legislative Tech"
 ---

-Yesterday, many witnessed the 5th iteration of the Congressional Hackathon, an event that has grown from an experimental gathering to a well-established forum for brainstorming technological solutions to the legislative branch's most pressing issues.
-As proud participants representing zCore Group, we'd like to share some insights from the hackathon and shed light on the revolutionary tech solutions pitched.
+On September 14th, 2023, many witnessed the 5th iteration of the Congressional Hackathon, an event that has grown from an experimental gathering to a well-established forum for brainstorming technological solutions to the legislative branch's most pressing issues.
+As proud participants, we'd like to share some insights from the hackathon and shed light on the revolutionary tech solutions pitched.

 ##### A Glimpse into the Past
 The inaugural hackathon's atmosphere was much like today's, marked by the ascent of artificial intelligence.
 At that time, budding technologies like social media and other digital platforms were driving innovative ideas.
 Fast forward to now, the hackathon has become an institutionalized tradition.
 It was most recently held on September 14, 2023, receiving significant support from the House's Office of the Chief Administrative Officer.
 Throughout its iterations, the Hackathon has demonstrated adaptability, remaining steadfast even amidst changing political landscapes and a growingly polarized climate.